theKashey/react-focus-lock/README.md

 Dont forget to lock the scroll to complete the picture.
  [react-scroll-locky](https://github.com/theKashey/react-scroll-locky) - browser scrollbars hiding, you were looking for.

+# Warning!
+Two different _focus-lock-managers_ or even different version of a single one, active simultaneously will FIGHT!

 # Licence
  MIT